aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 29Aug18
+A week of learning, youtubing, eye appointments, job hunting, and sickness.
+Getting back on track with my project.

 ## 22Aug18
 Continued working on fractions program.
 Job hunted and various computer related, non-github things.